zarigata/PROJETO-FEVERDUCATION/project.md

 FeverDucation Project Development Guide
 This document outlines the fundamental process and final steps for developing FeverDucation, an AI-powered educational platform for students, teachers, and administrators.
-The platform supports Portuguese, English, and Japanese, with a modular, scalable architecture and a Google/Android-inspired design.
+The platform supports Portuguese, English, Japanese, Spanish, French, German, and Chinese, with a modular, scalable architecture and a Google/Android-inspired design.
 It is fully Dockerized (except for the Ollama AI server) and includes a customizable CSS filter for user-driven design changes.
 This guide is intended for AI developers or human contributors to ensure a consistent, production-ready implementation.

 Project Overview
 FeverDucation is a web-based educational platform with three user roles: